Skills Development : FP&M SETA

 - To serve as an entry point for school leavers, graduates or unemployed people into the workplace and to give them the opportunity to acquire a qualification.

-learnerships work in practice?
+How do learnerships work in practice?

 Employers